 In our present-day societies, feminism is chauvinism.
 Due to the lack of critical monitoring, the discrimination it creates is attenuated by nothing – this process is currently forming one of the most chauvinistic societies on record, this time of feminist chauvinism.

-This leaves the feminist enthusiastic discrimination with no justification at all, unless one is a chauvinist, in which case she doesn’t require justifications – she is acting out of disregard for human equality.
+This leaves the feminist enthusiastic discrimination of men with no justification at all, unless one is a chauvinist, in which case she doesn’t require justifications – she is acting out of disregard for human equality.
 This, unfortunately, seems to be the case with feminists who attempt to defend the discrimination they have been vigorously promoting.

 When feminism was adopted as a universal theory of equality as the UN was made to regard it, it became chauvinism, as exemplified here, because men were never included in feminism as human beings, only as a “force” to be defeated.

 Today’s society is in an internal struggle and in a period of transition: there are ancient islands of old male chauvinism, usually in traditional religious enclaves; and there are new vast territories of female chauvinism.
-There is no island, where a domain of human equality for every human has been established, with the aim of expanding this domain to other parts of society.
-An egalitarian society is a society that gives all its members equal rights and protections in all areas of life.
+There is no island, where a domain of human equality for every human being has been established, with the aim of expanding this domain to other parts of society.
+An egalitarian society is a society that provides to all its members equal rights and protections in all areas of life.
 And there is no such a society today, only two chauvinisms.

 The reason is that there has never been an equality movement for the relations and relationships between the two sexes that belongs to both equally and is meant for both the same way.
-Humanism was created for everyone and includes everyone, but, it rarely referred to the relationship between the sexes, since in its formative years in the 19th and early 20th centuries, it articulated the relationship between a person and the state and less so between individuals.
-Feminism did refer to relations between individuals, but, it does not include everyone – it is created for women, is worded from women’s point of view and does not include men.
+Humanism was created for everyone and includes everyone, but, it rarely referred to the relationship between the sexes, since in its formative years in the 19th and early 20th centuries, it articulated the relationship between the individual and the state, and less so between individuals.
+Feminism did refer to relations between individuals, but, it does not include everyone – it is created for women, it is worded from women’s point of view and does not include men.
 When feminism was adopted as a universal theory of equality as the UN was made to regard it, it became chauvinism, as exemplified here, because men were never included in feminism as human beings, only as a “force” to be defeated.
 Men were never seen in feminism as humans.
 These humans, were only “the patriarchy”.
-Their humanity and human needs are not part of the framework now seen as “the universal theory of equality for every human”, except for the womansplaining of men by radical feminists, concerned only with shaping men as a product to satisfy women’s needs and whims (and at that, as radical feminists describe them).
+Their humanity and human needs are not part of the framework now seen as “the universal theory of equality for every human”, except for the womansplaining of men by radical feminists, who are concerned only with shaping men as a product to satisfy women’s needs and whims (and at that, as radical feminists describe them).

 I have described in the book Lovism a perception of equality of both sexes intended for both sexes.
 Only such a common, shared, mutual and reciprocal perception can create a new domain in society that does not exist in it yet: the equality domain.